Guide to the 2026 Summer of Plunder Campaign Map

 2026 Summer of Plunder Campaign Map

-There’s a good bit going on with this campaign map so let’s walk through the different elements.
+A good bit is going on with this campaign map, so let’s walk through the different elements.

 Map Locations

-Within the seal is a number which indicates the location’s value: at the end of each campaign week, the team that controls that location will score that many campaign points towards victory at the end of the campaign.
-There is a wide variety of location values, all the way from 8pts to 1pt.
+Within the seal is a number indicating the location’s value: at the end of each campaign week, the team that controls that location will score that many campaign points towards victory at the end of the campaign.
+Location vay in values from 1pts (outposts/minor colonies/backwater towns) to 8pt (capital cities/major hubs).

 The Red and Blue coloring behind locations indicates control.
-Most locations are uncontrolled at the start of the campaign but the blue and red indicates the teams’ starting locations.
+Most locations are uncontrolled at the start of the campaign (no color highlight), but the Blue and Red indicate the teams’ starting locations.

-Below the location title there may be a number and this indicates the defensive strength currently at the location.
-In the example above, Charles Town is held by the British/Dutch/Pirate alliance and it is heavily defended with 16 “troops.”
-If the French/Spanish/Native alliance were to attack it, they would have to hit it with more than 16 to actually flip it to blue.
+A black number beneath a location’s title marks how many defending “troops” are present.
+In the example above, Charles Town is held by the British/Dutch/Pirate Alliance, and it is heavily defended with 16 troops.
+If the French/Spanish/Native alliance were to attack it, they would have to hit it with more than 16 to actually flip it to Blue.

-In the example above, Puerto Rico is currently not connected to any French/Spanish/Native alliance locations so it could not be attacked until they took a location that was connected.
-Laguna de Terminos is currently connected to Blue or neutral locations so it would be unavailable for the British alliance aggression.
+In the example above, Puerto Rico is currently not connected to any French/Spanish/Native alliance locations, so it could not be attacked.
+Laguna de Terminos is currently connected to Blue or neutral locations only, so it would be unavailable for the British alliance aggression.

 To summarize, each location has: